-Associate Degree in Applied Science specialising in Aquaculture
+Associate Degree in Applied Science (Sustainable Aquaculture)

 Spend your days on or near the water, providing a healthy and essential food source to the world.